teras/keydeck/Configuration.md

 **Event Behavior:**
 - All events are dispatched through the central event loop in `server.rs`
 - Event dispatching calls `check_pending_event()` on all devices
-- If a device has a pending `waitFor` with matching event type, actions resume
+- If a device has a pending `wait_for` with matching event type, actions resume
-- `waitFor` matches only on event type, not on specific details
+- `wait_for` matches only on event type, not on specific details
 - Timeout: if event doesn't occur within timeout period, returns error (catchable with try/else)
 - User interactions (button press, encoder twist, touch events) cancel any pending action queue